michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ![7](images/7.png)

-We have some missing values in the augmented dataset.
+There are some missing values in the augmented dataset.
 To remedy each:

 1. `Length` - Impute using median, since distribution has slight right skew.